vgmz95/ESCOM-Complex-Systems--Elective-Course-/README.md

 # ESCOM Complex Systems (Elective Course)
 This repository contains all the code made during the optative course of Complex systems at IPN - ESCOM, these programs were made entirely on Java and JavaFX.
+These are Netbeans proyects with JavaFX elements, if you have any problems opening them check  the [JavaFX documentation for Netbeans](https://openjfx.io/openjfx-docs/#IDE-NetBeans), in the Non-modular with Maven section.

 ## One dimensional automaton
 This program generates all 255 rules of the [elementary cellular automaton](https://en.wikipedia.org/wiki/Elementary_cellular_automaton#Random_initial_state), the initial array can be generated randomly, by typing it into the console or by reading a plain text archive.